We're investigating possible performance impact affecting the KV Store service.

 What’s next?
 What do I have to do?

-Customers with any questions or concerns may engage with our Support team through https://support.fastly.com.
+Customers with any questions or concerns may engage with our Support team by emailing support@fastly.com .We're currently investigating performance impacts in Europe.

 All other locations and services are unaffected.